 Fortunately, they had kept in touch with Suzanne over the past few years, and she had created a short list of potential strategic buyers for Garden Delights.
 After several weeks, she had three purchase offers: $5.8 million, $6.4 million, and $6.3 million.

-If Mary and her partners had taken the first offer, they each would have received $650,000 (after subtracting brokerage fees, taxes and other expenses).
-Instead, they invested in the company (and themselves) and three years later they each walked away with $1.5 million.
+If Mary and her partners had taken the first offer they received three years before, they each would have received $650,000 (after subtracting brokerage fees, taxes and other expenses).
+Instead, they invested in the company (and themselves) and three years later they each walked away with $1.6 million.

 In the case of Garden Delights, patience and planning paid off to the tune of:

-- $1.5 million in cash for each partner ($850,000 above what they would have received from the first offer)
+- $1.7 million in cash for each partner (almost THREE TIMES what they would have received from the first offer)

 - Three years of additional salary

 While this particular story is fictional, the potential is all too real.
-Don’t sell yourself short by thinking small.
+Don’t sell yourself short by thinking short-term or small.